JeongjinLee88/Xvine/README.md

-The `Xvine` package is designed to analyze extremal dependence in multivariate extremes using the graphical structure of regular vines, as described in Kiriliouk et al. (2023).
+The `Xvine` package is designed to analyze extremal dependence in multivariate extremes using the graphical structure of regular vines, as described in Kiriliouk, A., Lee, J., Segers J. (2024) "X-vine models for multivariate extremes", JRSSB, 87(3), 579–602. [[DOI]](https://doi.org/10.1093/jrsssb/qkae105).
 This modelling approach provides flexibility and enables exploration of sparsity.

 Computationally, the package employs recursive approaches based on bivariate building blocks.
 The key components contain simulation from